marbatlle/marbatlle.github.io/content/notes/Bioinformatic Tools/Docking.md

     $ docker run -it -v project_directory:/project_in_second --name second_container date_project:1.0

 So, using volumes, we can share data in different containers.
 Volumes are more reliable than bind mounts.

+**Problem example:**

+1. Pull the Python 3.8 image and keep track the number of layers it has fetched.

+        $ docker pull python:3.8

+2. Create a Docker volume named app_files.

+        $ docker volume create <volume_name>

+3. Create a container named ‘first_container’ from the Python 3.8 image with app_files volume attached to it.

+        $ docker inspect app_files #to know the patch of the volume to mount it on the container filesystem.
+        $ docker run -it --name <name-of-the-container> -v <volume>:<container-path> <image> <command>

+4. Write a Python program named ‘current_time.py’ to display the current timestamp inside the app_files volume.

+        $ cd app_files && touch current_time.py

+5. Create another container named ‘second_container’ from the Python 3.8 image and update the Python script located in ‘app_files’ volume to print the current date.

+        $ exit
+        $ docker run -it --name "second_container" -v /usercode/app_files:/app_files python:3.8 bash
+        $ python current_time.py

 ### Docker Commands Lookup Table